aewon2025/vol/README.md

  - link: <https://bcs-vault.vercel.app>

 # QUICK START
-- After app is installed and opened for the first time, the app will request permission to use camera the very first time you hit START (to scan)
+- Once app is installed: the very first time you hit (START) in the app, the app will request permission to use the camera
 - App by default is set to *Local Mode* thus you should be able to get images and save them into your device.
 At end of  each scan, the app will ask you where to store them.
-- Alternatively: A tech savvy friend can help you with setting up the app to save images remotely.
-To store images remotely you will need to fill out Section 4 (Configuration Section) in the settings.
+- ***Alternatively:*** A tech savvy friend can help you with setting up the app to save images remotely.
+To store images remotely (Google Drive) Section 4 (Configuration Section) in the settings will need to be filled out.
 Tip: place the credentials in a csv file and upload them into the app..
 See next section

  CREDENTIALS: UPLOADING CSV
 ==========================